Is retail arbitrage dead?

 PS: Whenever you're ready, there are 2 ways I can help you:

-#2: Check out The Amazon Wholesale Podcast where I interview successful Amazon sellers.
+#2: Check out The Corey Ganim Show where I interview successful Amazon sellers, entrepreneurs and investors.
 New episodes every Wednesday on Apple and Spotify, and YouTube.

 Corey Ganim